ktec/uplearndemo/README.md

 end
 ```

-Then your custom parser can be use like this:
+Then your custom http client can be like this:

 ```
 iex> Fetch.fetch_url("http://erlang.org/", http_client: &CustomHttpClient.request/1)